fluxcd/helm-controller/docs/api/helmrelease.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Suspend tells the reconciler to suspend reconciliation for this HelmRelease,
+<p>Suspend tells the controller to suspend reconciliation for this HelmRelease,
 it does not apply to already started reconciliations.
 Defaults to false.</p>
 </td>
 </tr>